PetabyteBrain/BlackberryPi/README.md

 <!-- SCRIPTS -->
 ## Scripts:
 ### Script for Power Management Hat
-In this wikipedia entry there are all scripts listed, that are needed to make the Power Management Hat work.
+In [this Link](https://www.waveshare.com/wiki/Power_Management_HAT_(B)) there are all scripts listed, that are needed to make the Power Management Hat work.
 There are also instructions on the use of them.

 ### Script for Keyboard
-With this link you will find the script for the binding of the input on the Keyboard to the display.
-Instructions can be found on the internet.
+With [this link](https://github.com/Dakkaron/Fairberry) you will find the repo and the scripts for the binding of the input on the Keyboard to the display.
+Instructions can be found under that Repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>